discernus/research/zfreezer/simple_test_cff/cff_v10.md

 ### Section 1: Abstract & *Raison d'être*

 **What is this framework?**
-The Cohesive Flourishing Framework (CFF) is a comprehensive tool for analyzing political and social discourse to understand its impact on community cohesion and democratic health.
-It moves beyond simple sentiment analysis to reveal sophisticated patterns in how language builds or undermines social solidarity, trust, and constructive civic engagement.
+The Cohesive Flourishing Framework (CFF) is a systematic measurement methodology for quantifying rhetorical dimensions in political and social discourse.
+It provides computational social science researchers with empirical data about textual patterns that theoretical frameworks associate with democratic discourse quality.

 **What problem does it solve?**
 CFF addresses a critical gap in discourse analysis by providing a methodology that preserves complex rhetorical information.
 Traditional analysis often forces artificial choices (e.g., a text is "hopeful" or "fearful"), losing nuance when sophisticated communication employs competing appeals simultaneously.
-CFF's independent scoring of opposing dimensions (e.g., Hope vs. Fear) captures this complexity, enabling a more accurate and insightful analysis of rhetorical strategy.
+CFF's independent scoring of opposing dimensions (e.g., Hope vs. Fear) captures this complexity, generating reliable, replicable measurements of competing rhetorical appeals while preserving textual complexity through independent dimensional scoring and salience weighting.

+**What it enables:**
+These measurements provide empirical foundation for research examining relationships between discourse patterns and democratic outcomes, political polarization, or rhetorical strategy.
+Researchers integrate CFF data with contextual knowledge, theoretical frameworks, and additional sources to construct analytical arguments.

+**What it doesn't do:**
+The framework measures observable textual features but does not interpret their political significance, determine speaker intent, or evaluate democratic health.
+Such interpretations require human expertise and domain-specific theoretical knowledge.

 **Who is it for?**
-This framework is designed for researchers, policymakers, and civic leaders who need to understand whether discourse contributes to social flourishing or fragmentation.
-It is applicable to political communication, community health assessment, and media impact evaluation.
+This framework is designed for computational social science researchers, political communication scholars, and policy researchers who need reliable empirical measurements of rhetorical patterns.
+It serves as methodological infrastructure for studies of political discourse, democratic health assessment, and rhetorical strategy analysis.

 ### Section 2: Theoretical & Empirical Foundations